KazamaMana/boto-pulumi-eb/README.md

 ## How to use this script

-**Deploying VPC and their subnets, Security Groups, Route Tables, Internet Gateway**

-1.- Deploy the boto_network_builder.py script, this script will return a printed stringd with the ID of the VPC and Security Group, **save them for future reference**
+1.- Deploy the `boto_network_builder.py` script, this script will return a printed stringd with the ID of the VPC and Security Group, **save them for future reference**

 2.- Modify the `__main__.py` file and replace the `sg_id` & `vpc_id` variables with the ID's you got from the output of the first script.